Welcome from The Parish Priest

 Welcome to St Edmund's Catholic School.

-The relationship between the parish and school has, historically always been a very special one; it is characterised by mutual understanding, cooperation and a deep sense of solidarity.
-The Catholic school is, if you like, a seedbed from which the full flower of faith often grows.
+The relationship between the parish and school has, historically, always been a very special one; it is characterised by mutual understanding, cooperation and a deep sense of solidarity.

 Catholic schools exist in order to ensure that an education for Catholics will always involve coming to know and live the beliefs and practices of the Catholic Faith.
 Of course, this needs to start in the family home, but will also find vital links in belonging to a parish and belonging to a school.
 Our non-Catholic pupils and parents often say they feel enriched by their inclusion in this community.